postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/aws-api-gateway.md

     url: "/docs/integrations/available-integrations/slack/"
 ---

 > You can export your API schema to Amazon API Gateway right from the Postman API Builder.
 Use the **Deployments** tab to connect to API Gateway, view the latest deployments, and export your schema to API Gateway.
-You can even deploy your schema directly from Postman to a stage in API Gateway.<br/><br/>OpenAPI schemas are supported, including HTTP and REST APIs.
-To learn more about exporting and deploying your API schema from Postman, see [Deploying an API](/docs/designing-and-developing-your-api/deploying-an-api/).
+You can even deploy your schema directly from Postman to a stage in API Gateway.<br/><br/>This integration supports OpenAPI 3.0 schemas for HTTP APIs only.
+To learn more, see [Deploying an API](/docs/designing-and-developing-your-api/deploying-an-api/).

 You can upload your API schemas directly to AWS API Gateway from Postman with this integration.
 This integration uses version 2 of the AWS API and only supports HTTP APIs with OpenAPI 3.0 schemas.